 Along with traditional archival research, I use digital humanities tools to unlock the stories in non-narrative sources.

 As part of my dissertation research, I’ve used GIS to map historical maritime trade networks in the Pacific Northwest.
 I’ve also created several datasets.
 One dataset, drawn from U.S. Census occupational data, shows how Washington Territory had higher per capita employment in maritime industries, like boatbuilding or fishing, than Oregon or California.
 Another dataset, built from City of Seattle and Port of Seattle archival documents, provides a detailed view of Seattle’s maritime commercial connections in the early twentieth century.
-Please contact me to view these materials.
+Please contact me to access these datasets.